Ericsson/ered/README.md

 * `{update_slot_wait, non_neg_integer()}`

   CLUSTER SLOTS command is used to fetch slots from the Redis cluster.
-This value sets how long to wait before trying to send the command again.
+This value sets how long in milliseconds to wait before trying to send the command again.
 Default 500.

 * `{client_opts, [ered_client:opt()]}`